Liupanshui Guizhou, China Travel Guide

 Local Buddhist and Taoist temples exist; they are typically smaller and serve local worshippers.

 Sites related to the Long March exist in Guizhou.
-Maoershan Park Pagoda is a local icon.
+Maoershan Park Pagoda is an area icon.

-Liupanshui has a strong history as a coal-mining and industrial hub; remnants are present in infrastructure.
+Liupanshui has a powerful history as a coal-mining and industrial hub; remnants are present in infrastructure.

 Liupanshui's natural environment is a major drawing card, presenting stunning landscapes, lush parks, and unique geological features.